sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d4-weekend-lab/work-plan.md

 3. Copy the clone url from your new repository.

 4. Back in your Terminal, run `git remote add origin YOUR_REPO'S_GITHUB_CLONE_URL`.
 Paste in your GitHub repo's clone url instead of `YOUR_REPO'S_GITHUB_CLONE_URL`.

+1. Before you `git add .`, let's set it up so git will ignore our `node_modules` folder.
+Anyone who clones our project will be able to `npm install` to get all the dependencies installed just from our `package.json`, so there's no good reason to add all that to our repo.
+In the Terminal, `touch .gitignore`.
+Add a line to the `.gitignore` file that just says `node_modules`.
+(You can do this from the Terminal with `echo "node_modules" >> .gitignore`.)

 5. Do our favorite sequence - `git add .`, `git commit -m "initial express server"`, and `git push origin master` to see that your code is up on GitHub.